giaBINF/Single-Cell-RNA-Seq/README.md

   <img src="figures/25_features_antiviral-1.png" width="70%">
 </p>
 <p align="center">
   <em><strong>Figure 9.</strong> Feature plots of antiviral signaling genes <em>Ifnb1</em>, <em>Ifng</em>, and <em>Stat1</em>.
-Color intensity represents normalized expression levels. <em>Ifng</em> expression is restricted to lymphocyte populations, while <em>Stat1</em> shows broader expression, indicating widespread activation of interferon signaling pathways.</em>
+Color intensity represents normalized expression levels. <em>Ifng</em> expression is restricted to lymphocyte populations, while <em>Stat1</em> shows broader expression.</em>
 </p>

-Pseudobulk analysis of macrophages (D05 vs naive) identified 62 significant genes, with 61 upregulated and one downregulated.
-Upregulated genes were dominated by interferon-stimulated genes including Ifit2, Ifit3, Isg15, and Irf7.
-Additional genes such as Zbp1 and Slfn4 reflected antiviral sensing and myeloid activation.
-The only downregulated gene, Sox18, is associated with vascular development, suggesting suppression of non-immune processes during infection.
+Pseudobulk analysis of macrophages (D05 vs Naive) identified 62 significant genes (adjusted p < 0.05, |log₂FC| > 1).
+Of these, 61 were upregulated and one (Sox18, log₂FC = −1.44) was downregulated.
+The top upregulated genes were Ifit2 (log₂FC = 2.93), Ifit3 (2.70), Isg15 (2.70), Irf7 (2.60), Oasl1 (2.45), and Ifit1 (2.29).

-Over-representation analysis identified 128 enriched biological processes, dominated by antiviral and interferon-related pathways such as “defense response to virus” and “interferon-mediated signaling” (Figure 10).
-GSEA identified 390 enriched pathways, with strong enrichment of interferon response and antiviral defense processes among upregulated genes, and suppression of translational and vascular pathways among downregulated gene sets (Figure 11).
+ORA of the 62 significant DE genes identified 128 enriched GO biological process terms (Figure 10).
+The top terms were "defense response to virus" (26 genes, adjusted p = 6.92 × 10⁻³¹) and "response to virus" (27 genes, adjusted p = 3.06 × 10⁻³⁰).
+GSEA identified 390 enriched gene sets, of which 330 were positively enriched and 60 were negatively enriched (Figure 11).
+The most positively enriched terms were "response to interferon-beta" (NES = +2.28) and "negative regulation of viral process" (NES = +2.18).
+The most negatively enriched terms were "translation at presynapse" (NES = −2.88) and "translation at synapse" (NES = −2.85).

 <p align="center">
   <img src="figures/26_ora_dotplot-1.png" width="60%">
 </p>
 <p align="center">
   <em><strong>Figure 10.</strong> Over-representation analysis of differentially expressed genes in macrophages (D05 vs naive).
 Each dot represents a GO biological process.
-The x-axis shows the gene ratio, dot size indicates the number of genes contributing to the term, and color reflects adjusted p-value.
-Enriched pathways are dominated by antiviral and interferon-related processes.</em>
+The x-axis shows the gene ratio, dot size indicates the number of genes contributing to the term, and color reflects adjusted p-value.</em>
 </p>

 <p align="center">